 Many times we have discovered through the disclosure process evidence that may help exonerate you.
 This is a very important process.
 It is not something you need to face alone.
 I will go to court for you and I will make sure you get through the process properly.

-I will do everything in my power to make sure that the consequences that you face will be as minimal as possible.
-I will do everything in my power to get you acquitted of a crime.
-I will do everything in my power to get a charge dropped if that is possible.
+I will do everything in my power to make sure that the consequences that you face will be as minimal as possible, get you acquitted of a crime. or get the charge dropped if that is possible.

-The process need not be completely overwhelming; it need not be intimidating.
-With the right help you will find that it is not nearly as hopeless as it looks at the beginning.
+The process need not be intimidating.
+With the right help, you will find that it is not nearly as hopeless as it looks at the beginning.